Naqua Side Effects

 Generic Name: trichlormethiazide

-Note: This page contains side effects data for the generic drug trichlormethiazide.
-It is possible that some of the dosage forms included below may not apply to the brand name Naqua.
+Note: This document contains side effect information about trichlormethiazide.
+Some of the dosage forms listed on this page may not apply to the brand name Naqua.

 Applies to trichlormethiazide: oral tablet